LilXYXZ/agents-manifesto/index.md

 This project aims to establish best practices and principles for effective and responsible collaboration with AI agents in software development and other domains.

+Add it to AGENTS.md and enjoy unprecedented synergy between human intelligence and machine confusion.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.